typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 ```
 scripts:
 {
-   "esdoc": "esdoc -c esdoc.json"
+   "esdoc": "esdoc -c .esdocrc"
 }
 ```

-Use `npm run esdoc` on the command line to execute ESDoc w/ `esdoc.json`.
+Use `npm run esdoc` on the command line to execute ESDoc w/ `.esdocrc` configuration file.

 For a complete demo with instructions on how to use `backbone-parse-es6` (Backbone + Parse 1.6+) with SystemJS / JSPM see the [backbone-parse-es6-todos](https://github.com/typhonjs-demos/backbone-parse-es6-todos) repo.
 Backbone, Parse, JSPM / SystemJS (setup, use, building), Gulp, ESLint and ESDoc is covered.

-It should be noted that `esdoc-plugin-jspm` uses the `includes` ESDoc configuration parameter and will overwrite any `includes` top level entry stored in `esdoc.json`.
+It should be noted that `esdoc-plugin-jspm` uses the `includes` ESDoc configuration parameter and will overwrite any `includes` top level entry stored in the ESDoc configuration file.

 Currently the [ESDoc Hosting Service](https://doc.esdoc.org/) isn't JSPM / SystemJS aware, so docs will have to be generated locally and hosted independently.